Deckhandfirststar01/Skrivebord/spec/eyeo.com/privacy.md

 ## Privacy Notice <small>(short version)</small>

 The following privacy notice shall provide you with a general overview about the collection, processing and use (hereinafter together referred to as "processing") of your personal data.
-For more information regarding our processing activities, please view our complete [privacy policy](#markdown-header-privacy-policy-long-version).
+For more information regarding our processing activities, please view our complete [Privacy Policy](#markdown-header-privacy-policy-long-version).

 ### What kind of data do we process?

 1. While using the eyeo.com website:
     - IP address (stored separately)
-    - Date and time of access
+    - The time at which the request was made
-    - Browser type / version
+    - The web address accessed
-    - URL of previously visited webpage
+    - The browser identifier
-    - Amount of data sent
+    - The referring page

 2. When applying for a job:
     - Name
     - Email address